Helloooo, new puppy owner!

 Eating four times doesn’t mean that puppies eat more, they need smaller amounts but more frequently.

-Depending on the weight, dogs should start with different grams of the food.
+Depending on the weight, dogs should start with different grams of food.
 The bigger the dog bigger the amount of food it should take.

 You should check your puppy.
 By that, I mean that you will get to know when you should lower the times of eating but increase the amount.
 Around 6 months dog should eat two times a day but of course in a bigger amount.